Human on the Inside

-"Human on the Inside" is a song recorded by Australian rock duo Divinyls, released in August 1996 as the fourth single from their fifth studio album Underworld.
-A minor hit in Australia in 1996, the song became better known after it was covered by the Pretenders in 1999 under the title "Human".
-In this version, the song became a 1999 chart hit in the UK, New Zealand and the US.
+"Human on the Inside" is a song by Australian rock duo Divinyls, released in August 1996 as the fourth single from their fifth studio album, Underworld.
+A minor hit in Australia in 1996, the song became better known after it was covered by British rock band the Pretenders in 1999 under the title "Human".
+In this version, the song became a 1999 chart hit in several countries.

 Background

 "Human on the Inside" was one of many tracks from the album Underworld to be produced by Divinyls drummer Charley Drayton.
 "Human on the Inside" peaked at number 59 on the Australian ARIA singles chart.
 Likewise, the album Underworld proved to be unsuccessful and only just made the top fifty of the Albums Chart.